zcutlip/mock-op/README.md

 The reason for a "mock-op" that simulates the real `op` is primarily for the automated testing of scripts or other programs that shell out to the `op` command in order to query 1Password cloud accounts.
 The real `op` is potentially unsuitable for automated testing for a variety of reasons:

-- It usually needs to be run interactively to authenticate
+- It often needs to be run interactively to authenticate
 - Cases where authentication can be performed programatically may require storing 1Password account credentials insecurely
 - An actual, paid 1Password account must exist and contain data
   - This would need to be a test account in order to avoid exposing sensitive passwords, etc. and to share the account across an engineering team, which may be impractical
+- Internet connectivity is required
 - The time required for `op` to execute a single query and return a response may be impractical, particularly in a testing environment with very many test cases

+The first few problems are (mostly) addressed by the recent addition of 1Password service accounts which allow querying of a vault without storing passwords.
+However you still need to keep the service account token, which itself is potentially sensitive, someplace probably not in version control.
+Then there's still the requirement for network connectivity and the performance of hitting 1Password.com for potentially hundreds or thousands of tests.

 ## Usage